Hey π. I’m Matt.

 I’ve found it far more useful to use Obsidian properties when I see them.

-My path to Personal Knowledge Management (PKM)
+My Path to Personal Knowledge Management (PKM)

 Takeaways from reading Transformed by Marty Cagan